 National banks accounted for 86.5 per cent of the total capital and reserves of banks operating in the UAE, which stood at AED 379.3 billion at the end of January 2023 compared AED 350.2 billion at the end of January 2022.

 Share of foreign banks in aggregate capital and reserves of banks operating in the UAE was 13.5%, reaching AED 59.3 billion at the end of January 2023, compared with AED 54.1 billion in January 2022.

 - Large sovereign wealth fund

-- Consistent government spending
+- Consistent government spending on infrastructure

-- Progressive policy of economic diversification
+- Progressive economic policies

 - Increased foreign direct investment (FDI)

 According to the World Investment Report 2021, issued by the United Nations Conference on Trade and Development (UNCTAD), total foreign direct investment (FDI) to the UAE amounted to USD 19.884 billion (AED 73.04 billion) in 2020, compared with USD 17.875 billion (AED 65.66 billion) in 2019.

 FDI in the UAE increased by USD 2.01 billion (AED 7.38 billion) in 2020, with a growth rate of 11.24 per cent.